 Anaheim has undergone a renaissance, establishing the 1,100-acre area that surrounds Disneyland and the Anaheim Convention Center as a world-class destination known as The Anaheim Resort.
 Streets have been widened and attractively landscaped with towering palms as well as ornamental trees and plants.
-A score of new hotels and restaurants have opened and many of the older hotels have expanded or remodeled.
+A score of new hotels and restaurants have opened, and many of the older hotels have expanded or remodeled.

-To complete the Anaheim Resort package, a transit service was added to provide shuttle service to the Disneyland Parks, Downtown Disney, and the convention center.
-Called Anaheim Resort Transit (ART), the service operates 12 routes designated A through H plus J, K, L, and M. There are just two to six well-marked stops on each route, so a complete circuit on any given route only takes about 20 minutes.
-All of the routes terminate at Disneyland.
-To continue on to the convention center, you must transfer at Disneyland to Route C, E, or M.
+To complete the Anaheim Resort package, a transit service was added to provide shuttle service to Disneyland Park, Downtown Disney, and the convention center.
+Called Anaheim Resort Transit (ART), the service operates 14 routes designated 1 through 16 (excluding 8 and 13).
+There are just three to nine well-marked stops on each route, so a complete circuit on any given route usually takes about 20 minutes, but some take up to an hour.
+All of the routes originate and terminate at Disneyland.
+To continue on to the convention center, you must transfer at Disneyland to Route 1-5, 9, 12, 14, or 16.

-The shuttle vehicles themselves are little red trolleys similar to the trolleys in San Francisco (except on wheels) and are wheelchair accessible.
-They run every ten minutes on peak days during morning and evening periods, every 20 minutes during the less busy middle part of the day, and every 20 minutes all day long on nonpeak days.
+The shuttle vehicles themselves are colorful little trolleys similar to the trolleys in San Francisco (except on wheels) and are wheelchair accessible.
+They ideally run every ten minutes on peak days during morning and evening periods but can take up to 30 minutes when it's really busy, every 20 minutes during the less busy middle part of the day, and every 20 minutes all day long on nonpeak days.
 Service begins one hour before park opening and ends one half hour after park closing.
 If you commute to Disneyland on ART and then head to Downtown Disney after the parks close, you'll have to find your own way home if you stay at Downtown Disney more than half an hour.
-All shuttle vehicles and the respective stops are clearly marked with the route designation (A through H and J, K, L, and M).
+All shuttle vehicles and respective stops are clearly marked with the route designation.

-Hotels served by ART sell one-day, two-day, and five-day passes for \$3, \$6, and \$12, respectively.
-Children age 9 years and under ride free with a paying adult.
+Hotels served by ART vending kiosks, along with Denny's and Mimi's sell one-day, two-day, and three-day passes for \$3, \$6, and \$8, respectively.
+A weekend-service unlimited-use pass is offered for \$5.
+Children age 2 years and under ride free with a paying adult.
+Day passes for children can be purchased for \$1, a three-day pass for \$2, and a five-day pass for \$4.
+Children must be taken out of strollers in order to ride.
 Passes cannot be purchased from the driver.
 For more information, call 2 888-364-ARTS or check www.rideart.org.
 Passes are also available in advance or at ART's Web site.